uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 |            Fly Ash (kg/m3) |          -0.40 |                      -0.32 |            1.00 |                      -0.11 |
 | Compressive strength (MPa) |           0.50 |                       0.13 |           -0.11 |                       1.00 |
-Table: Correlation table of Cement, Blast Furnace Slag, Fly Ash, Compressive Strength {#tbl:seccompobstable}
+Table: Correlation table of Cement, Blast Furnace Slag, Fly Ash, Compressive Strength {#tbl:corr13}

-From figure 1 and table 1, is can be seen that apart from the positive correlation of compressive strength to cement, most other correlations have a neutral to negative correlation.
+From Figure @fig:Plot_1to3 and Table @tbl:corr13, is can be seen that apart from the positive correlation of compressive strength to cement, most other correlations have a neutral to negative correlation.

 For the comparison of Compressive Strength against Cement, it is seen to have a moderate positive correlation of 0.50.
 This tells us that as cement content increases, the compressive strength of concrete also increases.